pjekel/cbtree/documentation/FileStore.md

 scope of this document**).

-The content of the in-memory File Store in treated as read-only, as a result, you can not change file properties such as the name or path.
-You can however, using the setValue() or setValues() methods, add custom attribute/properties to any item in the store which will be writeable.
+The content of the in-memory File Store in treated as read-only, as a result, you can not change file properties such as the name or path using *setValue()*.
+To rename a file use rename() instead.
+You can however use the setValue() or setValues() methods to add custom attribute/properties to items in the store which will be writeable.
 For example, the CheckBox Tree FileStoreModel adds a property called 'checked' to each item in the store.
 Custom attributes/properties are not stored on the back-end server, as soon as you application terminates the custom attributes, and their values, are lost.